Cypress Trees for Sale at Nature Hills Nursery

-A unique tree this pretty garners many nicknames, like Japanese Cedar or Peacock Cypress.
-Even the Japanese call them Suji for their straight trunks!
+A unique tree this pretty garners many nicknames, like Japanese Cedar and or Peacock Cypress.
+Even the Japanese call them Suji for their straight trunks.

-The extensive Cupressaceae family is one of our most popular.
-That's why we have homeowners and property managers work with us all across the United States!
+The extensive Cupressaceae family is one of our most popular selection of trees for sale.
+That's why we have homeowners and property managers work with us all across the United States.

 Enjoy the handsome charm of Cypress trees.
 Use them to create a retreat for you and your loved ones.

-With soft scales held tightly, Cypress are nice to work with.
-Their aromatic foliage and wood brings a redolent atmosphere to rest and relax nearby.
+With soft scales held tightly, Cypress trees are nice to work with.
+Their aromatic foliage and wood bring a relaxing atmosphere ideal for rest.

-Plant Cypress trees for large-scale hedging; or keep smaller specimens like uniform pyramidal Soft Serve False Cypress or gorgeous weeping Cascade Falls Bald Cypress in containers.
-Then sit back and survey your kingdom with pride!
+Plant Cypress trees for large-scale hedging.
+Containers work well for smaller types of cypress trees, such as the uniform pyramidal Soft Serve False Cypress or gorgeous weeping Cascade Falls Bald Cypress.
+Then sit back and survey your kingdom with pride.

 Whether you’re a fan of Leyland cypress, Italian cypress or even Arizona cypress, you’ll find a variety of cypress trees for sale at Nature Hills.
 We ship out trees when the planting time is right for your zone, with tracked shipping right to your door.